stelcodes/nuzzle/README.md

                                      [:h1 title]
                                      (render-content)])}})

-;; Start development server
-;; Pass the pages as a var to get awesome hot-reloading capabilities!
+;; Start static site server + nREPL server with nuzzle.core/develop ;; Pass the pages as a var to get full hot-reloading capabilities!
-;; The returned value is a function that stops the server.
+;; The returned value is a function that stops both servers.
-(nuzz/serve #'pages)
+(nuzz/develop #'pages)

-;; Publish the static site, returns nil
+;; Publish the static site to ./dist
 (nuzz/publish pages)
 ```